Winged Boots Booking Conditions

 7.4.
 For the avoidance of any doubt, these options do not apply for minor changes.

 7.5 We will not cancel your travel arrangements less than 12 weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
-We may cancel your holiday before this date if, e.g., the minimum number of clients required for a particular travel arrangement is not reached.
 If your holiday is cancelled you can either have a refund of all monies paid or accept an offer of alternative travel arrangements of comparable standard from us, if available (we will refund any price difference if the alternative is of a lower value).

 7.6.
-If we cancel or make a major change we will pay compensation as detailed below, except where the major change or cancellation arises due to reasons of force majeure.
+If we cancel or make a major change we will pay as a minimum compensation as detailed below, except where the major change or cancellation arises due to reasons of force majeure.

 Period before departure in which we notify you Amount you will receive from us (per full-fare paying adult named on the holiday booking)

 84 days and over Nil

 Between 13 and 1 day's notice or in resort £30

 7.7.
 We will not pay you compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
 These can include, for example, war, riot, industrial action, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemics, unavoidable technical problems with transport and the closure of UK airspace including but not limited to the inability of airline(s) to operate flights as a result of the United Kingdom’s decision to leave the European Union (including the loss or restriction of air traffic or transit rights or the right of airline(s) to enter any airspace).

 8.1.
 You accept responsibility for both you and your party in respect of the following: